Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Gapped Hamiltonians and topological order

-In this section, we will discuss the relationship between topological order and many-body quantum entanglement.
-We first point out that the topologically ordered states are not arbitrary gapped states, but belong to a special kind of gapped quantum states, called \emph{gapped quantum liquids}.
-We will give a definition of gapped quantum liquids.
+In this section, we will discuss the relationship between gapped Hamiltonians and topological order.
+We first point out that the topologically ordered systems are not arbitrary gapped systems, but belong to a special kind of gapped quantum systems, called \emph{gapped quantum liquids}.
+We will discuss the concept of gapped quantum liquids.

-The notion of gapped quantum liquids can also be applied to solve the problem of how to take the thermodynamic limit for systems without translation symmetry.
+We remark that the notion of gapped quantum liquids can also be applied to solve the problem of taking the thermodynamic limit for systems without translation symmetry.
 In general, in the presence of strong randomness, the thermodynamic limit is not well defined (without impurity average).
 We show that for gapped quantum liquids, the thermodynamic limit is well defined even without impurity average.
 Consequently, the notions of quantum phases and quantum phase transitions are well defined for gapped quantum liquids.